yeepio/umzug-mysql-storage/README.md

 #### Why?

-* Inception; it allows you to store the migration logs within the same MySQL database you are migrating;
+* Inception; it allows you to store migration logs within the same MySQL database you are migrating;
 * Umzug's default JSON storage engine produces a local JSON file that does not persist with ephemeral file-systems, such as Heroku;
 * Makes team collaboration easier with devs that use the same db server.